NCCD keynote: If we want bold change, we must set bold goals

 What you see when you look at yourself may hold the answer to the question of what is America going to say and do about the more than seven million children who woke up this morning in this great nation living in a household where their family was trying to survive off of less than $8 a day per family member.

-I’m looking at these Starbucks cups on these tables. $8 a day per family member.
+I’m looking at these Starbucks cups on these tables.
+Eight dollars a day per family member.
 If you drink two venti Americanos a day, as I have been known to do at times, depending on whether you’re in an airport, because they get jacked up there, or in the counter in Seattle, you may spend more than $8 just on your coffee.

 What you see when you look at yourself may help hold the key to what is America going to do for the more than 50,000 juveniles who woke up this morning in a juvenile corrections facility.

 I’m sure that most of you have heard this story about the question of what would you do if you were driving alongside a stream and you looked at the stream and you saw babies floating down the stream, and the question is would you go and pull the babies out of the stream and would you go further upstream to try to find out what or who was causing these babies to be placed in the stream in the first place.
 And we know obviously both of these things need to happen.
 We need to pull the babies out of the water as many of us we can because if it’s just you, you can’t get every baby, and if it’s two of you, you can get more babies, but maybe not twice as many because the both of you won’t necessarily be working at the same pace.
-And so we got to get the babies out of the water, but we also need to go upstream to try and eliminate the source.
+And so, we got to get the babies out of the water, but we also need to go upstream to try and eliminate the source.

 The question is when you look at yourself, do you see somebody who is better suited for pulling the babies out of the water, or do you see somebody who is ready to go upstream?
 And that’s a question that you can answer and only you can answer for yourself.
 Are you better suited to spend the rest of your career pulling babies out of the water, or is it time to go upstream and eliminate the source?
 Because when you go upstream to eliminate the source, you are going to challenge the status quo.
 When you go upstream and eliminate the source, you are no longer going to be able to say it’s just in the job description, because this is not in the job description.
 This is in your heart.

-In 1901, Illinois created the first juvenile court, and Judge Julian Mack, who was the founder of that court, said these words: “The child who must be brought into court should, of course, be made to know that he is face to face with the power of the state, but he should at the same time, and more emphatically, be made to feel that he is the object of its care and its solicitude.
+In 1901, Illinois created the first juvenile court, and Judge Julian Mack, who was the founder of that court, said these words: “The child who must be brought into court should, of course, be made to know that he is face-to-face with the power of the state, but he should at the same time, and more emphatically, be made to feel that he is the object of its care and its solicitude.
 The ordinary trappings of the courtroom are out of place in such settings, in such hearings.”

 The Judge went on to say, and he described how the judge should not sit on the bench looking down at the child, but rather the judge should be sitting next to the child in the event that the child, at some point, would need an embrace.